How to Verify an Email Address?

 When you send an email to someone, the message goes to an SMTP server which then looks for the MX (Mail Exchange) records of the email recipient’s domain.

-For instance, when you send an email to email@example.com, the mail server will try to find the MX records for the gmail.com domain.
-If the records exist, the next step would be to determine whether that email username (hello in our example) is present or not.
+For instance, when you send an email to firstname.lastname@example.org_, the mail server will try to find the MX records for the gmail.com domain.
+If the records exist, the next step would be to determine whether that email username (hello in our example) exists or not.

-Using a similar logic, we can verify an email address from the computer without actually sending a test message.
+Using a similar logic, we can verify an email address from the computer without actually sending an email message.
 Here’s how:

 Let say that we want to verify if the address email@example.com exists or not?

 Step 2.
-Open the command prompt and type the following command:
+At the command prompt, type the nslookup command:

-This command will extract and list the MX records of a domain as shown below.
+This nslookup command will query name servers for that domain.
+Since we have specified the type as MX, our command will extract and list the MX records of the email domain.
 Replace gmail.com with the domain of the email address that you are trying to verify.

 gmail.com MX preference=30, exchanger = alt3.gmail-smtp-in.l.google.com gmail.com MX preference=20, exchanger = alt2.gmail-smtp-in.l.google.com gmail.com MX preference=5, exchanger = gmail-smtp-in.l.google.com gmail.com MX preference=10, exchanger = alt1.gmail-smtp-in.l.google.com gmail.com MX preference=40, exchanger = alt4.gmail-smtp-in.l.google.com

 Step 3.
-As you may have noticed, it is not uncommon to have multiple MX records for a domain.
-Pick any one of the servers mentioned in the MX records, may be the one with the lowest preference level number (in our example, gmail-smtp-in.l.google.com), and “pretend” to send a test message to that server from you computer.
+As you may have noticed in the nslookup output, it is not uncommon to have multiple MX records for a domain.
+Pick any one of the servers listed in the MX records, maybe the one with the lowest preference level number (in our example, gmail-smtp-in.l.google.com), and “pretend” to send an email message to that server from your computer.

-For that, go to command prompt window and type the following commands in the listed sequence:
+For that, go to the command prompt window and type the following commands in the listed sequence:

 3a: Connect to the mail server: